Joshuaj2804/movie-demo/README.md

-# movie-demo
+# MovieDemo
-This app will be an app for demo purposes, listing movies and some general information about them
+This app will be for demo purposes, listing movies and some general information about them.

 The app that contains an immense list of movies, all segregrated nicely by pages and has a lazy loading feature, so you don't get bombarded with a wall of results as soon as you open the app.